ARM-software/ebbr/source/chapter1-about.rst

 This document uses the following terms and abbreviations.
 Generic terms are listed at the beginning of this chapter.
-Architecture specific terms are listed a section for each architecture.
+Architecture specific terms are listed in a section for each architecture.

 .. glossary::